 Update iOS on Your iPhone

-9.99 out of 10 times, you may not have to come this far.
-But weird things do happen life.
-If none of those above solutions have been able to troubleshoot the issue, contact Apple support.
+Most of the time, you may not have to come this far.
+But weird things do happen in life.
+And so do the unexpected issues.
+So, if none of the above solutions have been able to troubleshoot the issue, contact Apple Support.

-Let us know which one of the above-explained solutions helped you in troubleshooting the problem.
+Let me know which one of the above-explained solutions helped you in troubleshooting the problem.
 If you have overcome it by trying out any other trick, do tell us about that as well.

 You might want to refer these posts as well: